 Nature of shift in evidence points (fresh evidence, new conflicting data or new evidence weighting)

+National multidisciplinary review is recommended for down-classification of variants from P/LP across the actionability threshold.
+This will allow full oversight and aggregation of the national data before implementation of the down-classification.

 In cases where a variant re-classification to a score (i) just above or below the actionability-threshold has resulted from (ii) new evidence which is conflicting with pre-existing evidence and/or a change to evidence weighting, which (iii) causes only a modest change to total evidence points, the variant classification may be considered a “potentially changeable classification at the actionability threshold” (Scenarios highlighted by the red box in the re-classification framework and the red box in Figure 1).
 In such circumstances:

-where the variant is down-classified across the actionability-threshold, we do not recommend systematic re-contact of historic families.
+where the variant is down-classified across the actionability-threshold, we do not recommend immediate systematic re-contact of historic families.
+Where sufficient national infrastructure exists, these down-classified variants should remain under active national review and in the absence of further fluctuation in variant class over the subsequent ≥1 year, systematic recontact of historic patients may be considered.

 where a variant is up-classified across the actionability-threshold, caution and detailed patient discussion are advised when considering irreversible clinical actions.